Skip to header Skip to main navigation Skip to main content Skip to footer

 • North Cascades Complex Backup Plans: Rain & Highway Closure

-North Cascades Backup Plans: Winter Closure, Rain, and Wildfire Smoke
+North Cascades Backup Plans: Road Closures, Rain, Smoke, and Failed Destinations

 View of Diablo Lake from the SR-20 overlook east of Newhalem